dendronhq/dendron-docs/vault/rfc.41-self-contained-vaults.md

 ## Details

+### Local vaults contained within remote vaults

 Dendron should warn the user if the top level vault is a remote vault, but it contains local vaults inside it.
 This is important since in previous Dendron versions, placing the workspace in a repository would add all local vaults to the repository as well.

+### Migration

+Since workspaces and vaults are a very fundamental part of Dendron, a slow/soft migration would be the best course of action.
+1. Dendron adds support for self contained vaults, but largely hides the feature from users.
+Self contained vaults will maintain backwards compatibility with existing vaults (e.g. a self contained vault can list an old vault as a dependency).
+2. We wait until a large majority of users have updated to a version that supports self contained vaults (hopefully 1 or 2 weeks)
+3. Dendron will start creating new vaults as self contained vaults, and offer a command to convert existing vaults into self contained vaults.

 ## Example